2do2go/esencia/README.md

 	*Object*, default: `{}`

 	`View.templateHelpers` is hash of helper functions or data that will be used in templates.
-When template is rendering `View.templateHelpers` extends by `this.data` of rendering view.
+Before template is rendered the `View.templateHelpers` extends by `this.data` of rendering view and passed to template.